KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ```
 Pleasingly, this runs in constant memory (according to Visual Studio graphical profiler) and is 'instantaeous' to the naked eye.

-Unfortunately, however, the code `(loop () (recur))` triggered a stack overflow exception in the underlying C#, which means that the `recur` mechanism isn't correctly using TCO as I'd hoped it might.
+Unfortunately, however, the `(loop () (recur))` infinite loop mentioned above triggered a stack overflow exception in the underlying C#, which means that the `recur` mechanism isn't correctly using TCO as I'd hoped it might.
 On a related note, if `fib` is called with a negative number (e.g. `(fib -1)`) then a similar stack overflow occurs.
 This specific error can be headed off by a simple check in `fib` itself, but the underlying problem remains.
 I'll come back to this later (I added a TODO to think about stack overflows).

 Fixing the `(loop () (recur))` stack overflow turned out to be very easy.
 I'd incorrectly passed the stashed body forms to the TCO loop (altogether as a single list, rather than individually like let).
 With this fixed, the loop hung (implying  it was executing rather than crashing) using constant memory (implying that TCO is operating correctly).